 Would you feel more secure if you could get all of your equity out of your practice now and not wait to see what happens later on?
 Would you like to protect your practice value now and not take the chance of losing it if the federal government decides to socialize or nationalize dentistry in the future?
 If you combined the present value of your practice along with your other savings, would it be enough for you to retire in a relatively secure manner?
 Or would selling your practice and retain the right to continue earning income from it for another 5 or 10 years be a good alternative for you?

 How about getting 100% of your equity out of your practice today and continue as an owner of your practice for the next 10 or 15 years?
 That’s right, get paid 100% of all your practice equity and continue as an owner and enjoy sharing in its profits for years to come.
 Get the advantage of having 80% of the value of your practice equity paid to you at the current long-term capital gain tax rate of 20%.
 Use that practice equity for investment or put it in savings for your retirement, either way, it can provide you with a lot of security for the future.

 AFTCO has developed the Equity Conversion Program that can provide you with those benefits and much, much more.
-You get to secure your practice value and equity, get into a cash position in this time of uncertainty, share the workload of the practice (both clinical and management), secure your practice value in case of death and/or disability, continue to practice for as long as you’d like, and continue to grow more equity in the practice that you’ve sold, in addition to many useful tax benefits!
-Call AFTCO at 800-232-3826 or visit our website at www.aftco.net.
+You get to secure your practice value and equity.
+You can get into a cash position in this time of uncertainty, share the workload of the practice (both clinical and management), secure your practice value in case of death and/or disability.
+You can also continue to practice for as long as you’d like, and continue to grow more equity in the practice that you’ve sold, in addition to many valuable tax benefits.
 It’s time to call AFTCO!